John-Rood/VectorVault/README.md

 # add your openai key to environment variable
 os.environ['OPENAI_API_KEY'] = 'your_openai_api_key'

-# Get vecctor embeddings for text_data
-# Internally calls openai with automatic rate limiting built in.
-Large inputs are batched, and concurrently processed for fastest possible embed time.
+# Get vecctor embeddings - automatic rate limiting built in + auto batched and concurrently processed for fastest possible embed time.
 vault.get_vectors()

 # Save the vectors and data to the Vault